 It has supported unique independent fellowship programmes, and held a host of events including conferences, workshops, and performances.
 Like all experimental research initiatives in India, Sarai has seen cycles of expansion and contraction, involving the dispersion of some nodes and the emergence of new sites and publics.

-Sarai’s ongoing projects include:
+Sarai’s recent projects include:

 BioScope: South Asian Screen Studies